Features and innovations

 "Warehouse Healing" defragments the warehouse and reduces travel times in the warehouse for man and machine through better positioning of items.
 This is based on the intelligent analysis of relevant data such as stock levels, topology, movement data and shopping baskets - the data basis is provided by S&P's Warehouse Management System SuPCIS-L8.
 The goal is to analyze patterns in the order history and to generate stock transfer suggestions to minimize picking paths.
 Special emphasis is placed on the shortest possible time-to-value.

-Algorithms are used to identify and determine relocation and exchange proposals with the greatest effect, which are assigned the highest priority with a view to implementation.
-Based on artificial intelligence and simulations of changed model parameters, the result is constantly adjusted to the changed circumstances in order to minimize the sum of the stock removal costs.
-After just a few hundred stock transfers, the labor-intensive process of picking is optimized in this way.
-An example of this is a multi-story shelf system, where the use of "Warehouse Healing" can ideally reduce walking time by up to 40%.
-The resulting increases in performance, optimal utilization of workflows, and sensible resource planning in the logistics centers ensure efficient and sustainable (intra)logistics at this point!
+Algorithms are used to identify and determine relocation and swap proposals with the greatest effect, which are assigned the highest priority in terms of implementation.
+On the basis of artificial intelligence and simulations of changed model parameters, the result is constantly adapted to the changed conditions in order to minimize the total stock removal costs.
+After just a few hundred stock transfers, the labour-intensive picking process is optimized in this way.
+One example of this is a multi-storey shelving system, where the use of "Warehouse Healing" can ideally reduce travel time by up to 40%.
+The resulting increase in performance, optimal utilization of work processes and sensible resource planning in the logistics centers ensure efficient and sustainable (intra-)logistics!

 Introduction